Submission Guidelines: Authors

-It is the policy of Early Theatre to report expeditiously on submissions – generally within 2-3 months.
+Early Theatre seeks to report expeditiously on submissions – generally within 4 months.

-All submissions should conform to the Early Theatre Style Sheet.
-Please note that citation of available DOIs is a prerequisite for final acceptance.
-For guidelines for how to check whether a DOI exists for a source you are citing, see our Style Sheet Supplement on DOIs.
+Authors of accepted submissions will also be required to ensure that their content is formatted in accordance with practices outlined in the Early Theatre Style Sheet.
+All published Early Theatre content must cite DOIs where available.
+For instructions on how to check whether a DOI exists for a source you are citing, please consult our Style Sheet Supplement on DOIs.

 Submission Preparation Checklist

-As part of the submission process, authors are required to testify to their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors will be required to testify to their submission's compliance with the following statements.

 - I have filled out the optional author survey designed to support contributors during the submission, review, and production stages, or do not need to complete it.
 [For a preview of the survey questions, click here.
 Note that this survey includes an opportunity for contributors to suggest appropriate arms-length reviewers.]